Guide to Plitvice lakes, Croatia – 15 things to know about the garden in the land of wolves

 3) Lika, the land of wolves & Plitvice as ”the devil’s garden” by the BBC

 Once you arrive at the Plitvice area, you are in what we call ”the land of the wolves”.
-This fact was even featured even in a BBC documentary about Plitvice lakes, where Plitvice was referred to as ”the Devil’s garden” (at least in its premodern form) and the ”land of the falling lakes”.
+This fact was even featured in a BBC documentary about Plitvice Lakes, where Plitvice was referred to as ”the Devil’s garden” (at least in its premodern form) and the ”land of the falling lakes”.

 Plitvice belongs to a region officially known as Lika.
 Not very populated – the climate is harsh and the soil is poor, so it’s still mostly ”just” a perfect place for your activities in nature.